Long Island State Park Commission

-The Long Island State Park Commission (LISPC) was a state-level agency created in 1924 by the New York State Legislature to design, build, and manage parks and parkways on Long Island.
-Its headquarters was at Belmont Lake State Park in North Babylon, Long Island.
+The Long Island State Park Commission was a New York State agency created in 1924 to plan, build, and oversee parks and parkways across Long Island.
+Its headquarters were based at Belmont Lake State Park in North Babylon, and its work helped shape many of the public landscapes and scenic roadways that still define the region today.

 Founding & Mission